icrto/xML/README.md

 </p>

 <p align="justify">
-  Montavon et. al proposed a <b>perturbation process to assess explanation quality</b>.
+  Montavon et. al proposed a <b>perturbation/occlusion/feature removal process to assess explanation quality</b>.
 This process is explained in <a href="https://www.sciencedirect.com/science/article/pii/S1051200417302385">Methods for interpreting and understanding deep neural networks</a> and a representative picture taken from that paper is found below.
 <p>

 <p align="center">